 Here’s a four-minute video that summarizes their work:

 ABA Book on Helping Clients Assess Their Interests and Risks

-Michaela, Heather, and I are collaborating on a book on practical techniques, which the ABA Section of Dispute Resolution will publish.
+Michaela, Heather, and I are collaborating on a book on practical techniques, entitled Litigation Interest and Risk Assessment: Help Your Clients Make Good Litigation Decisions, which the ABA Section of Dispute Resolution will publish.
 It will synthesize material from the following publications, among others, and present it as a handy practice guide.